ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

                          parse_mode=ParseMode.MARKDOWN)
 ```

-What do we do here is also easy to understand.
+What we do here is also easy to understand.

-Remember when in `ton.py` file we were determining which user made a deposit by comment with their UID?
-Now here in the bot we need to ask user to send transaction with a comment containing their UID.
+Remember when in the `ton.py` file we were determining which user made a deposit by commenting with their UID?
+Now here in the bot we need to ask the user to send a transaction with a comment containing their UID.

 ### Bot start